enkidevs/curriculum/python-data-analysis/python-data-analysis-core/introduction/why-python-for-data-analysis.md

 New libraries or updates to existing libraries arrive often.

-These libraries are the main reasons Python is great for Data Analysis.

 Many of these libraries are created for specific tasks like analysis, visualization, array manipulation, and more.

 > 💡 We will dive into the different libraries Python has to offer in the next few workouts.